jkvor/emysql/README.md

 **Please add a Common Test suite if you are proposing a pull request!**

+### Basic Tests

 Some Common Tests (Unit Tests) have been added in the `test` folder.
 They have no significant coverage yet but can help to test the basics.
-They might also help you find trip ups in your system set up (environment_ and basics_SUITE).
+They might also help you find trip ups in your system set up (environment and basics suites).

-Currently the sole focus is on Unicode test cases, in the unicode_SUITE.
+Currently the main focus is on Unicode test cases, in the unicode_SUITE.
 Especially the new silent conversions of list strings to the appropriate binary format is a challenge.
 The tests helped a lot to make sure the changes neither break backwards compatibility nor leave a case out.

-Run the tests using make:

-	make test

-Some tests can take up to half a minute to finish on a slow machine.

-You need the test database set up and a mysql server running, the same as described above for the samples:
+For most tests you only need the test database set up and a mysql server running, the same as described above for the samples:

 	$ mysql [-u<user> -p]
 	mysql> create database hello_database;